Camino de santiago pamplona

 Here’s what I know:

 The route I’m walking (Camino Frances) will be a total of 441 miles.
-It should take me 33 days including 4 rest days planned.
+It should take me 33 days, including four planned rest days.
 I will walk an average of 14 miles a day – every day (this is the number that scares me).
 I will be doing this solo, but of course, I expect to meet people along the way to talk to!
 I will walk to my destination for the day and find a pilgrim albergues to sleep in.
-This is basically a low-cost bed for pilgrims walking the trail; sort of like a dorm.
-I
+This is basically a low-cost bed for pilgrims walking the trail, sort of like a dorm.

-My big backpack will be transported for me by JacoTrans (a luggage transporter for the Camino) every day and will plan on carrying about 12 to 15 pounds with me in a day pack (mainly my camera, lenses, layers, first aid kit, water) I will eat at villages along the way whenever I feel like it.
+My big backpack will be transported for me by JacoTrans (a luggage transporter for the Camino) every day, and I plan on carrying about 12 to 15 pounds with me in a day pack (mainly my camera, lenses, layers, first aid kit, water).
+I will eat at villages along the way whenever I feel like it.
 I will go as high as 4,970 Ft.
 I don’t know Spanish.
 I will get blisters.
 I will be sore.
 I will probably cry at some point (tears of joy or pain).

 Here’s what I don’t know:

 What is the historical importance of this Pilgrimage?
 How many people will be on the trail with me?
+Am I in good enough shape?
 I don’t know my route or how I am supposed to find my way.
 I don’t know anything about the towns I will be going through.
 I don’t know what I will see.
 I don’t know how I will do the laundry.
 I don’t know if my knee will hold up.
-I don’t know if I packed warm enough clothes.
+What will the climate be like?
+I don’t know if I packed enough warm clothes.

 Finally, I don’t fully know why people do this trek, but I know why I’m doing it.